Azure/terraform-azurerm-avm-res-network-routetable/README.md

 ### <a name="input_role_assignments"></a> [role\_assignments](#input\_role\_assignments)

-Description: A map of role assignments to create on this resource.
+Description:     (Optional) A map of role assignments to create on this resource.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

     - `role_definition_id_or_name` - The ID or name of the role definition to assign to the principal.
     - `principal_id` - The ID of the principal to assign the role to.
     - `description` - The description of the role assignment.
     - `skip_service_principal_aad_check` - If set to true, skips the Azure Active Directory check for the service principal in the tenant.
 Defaults to false.
     - `condition` - The condition which will be used to scope the role assignment.
     - `condition_version` - The version of the condition syntax.
 Valid values are '2.0'.

     > Note: only set `skip_service_principal_aad_check` to true if you are assigning a role to a service principal.

 Type: